Case Coordinator

 Additional information

 This is a full-time, exempt position.
-The position requires an ability to work some evenings and weekends.
+While some work may be done remotely, a Case Coordinator must work in person at the CASA office in Concord regularly.
+The position also requires the ability to work some evenings and weekends.
 Reports to the Program Director.

 Application

-Email your resume and a cover letter as PDF files to career@cccocasa.org.
+Email your resume and a cover letter to career@cccocasa.org.
 Explain in the cover letter your interest in the position and why you are the ideal candidate for the job.

 No phone calls, please.